keringKirwa/SpringBootFeatureFusion/README.md

 The application integrates with the M-Pesa API to facilitate payment transactions.
 It includes examples of various M-Pesa functionalities such as C2B (Customer to Business), B2C (Business to Customer), STK (Push), and transaction reversal.

+### 4. Web Sockets with Kafka Broker
+The application employs Web Sockets in conjunction with a Kafka broker to enable real-time communication and event-driven interactions

 ### 2. Callable Interface for Multithreading

 Multithreading is implemented using the `Callable` interface to perform asynchronous tasks.
 This enhances the application's performance by parallelizing certain operations.